ryanbrewerstrata/git-gud/notes.md

 # git-gud
+> The Main branch changed this line after feature/test-conflict was created!

 Inspired by that Rust guy's tutorial, [A half Hour to Learn Rust](https://fasterthanli.me/articles/a-half-hour-to-learn-rust).

 As a theme, You are a datascientist and notice there is bad data